WeblateOrg/weblate/docs/admin/install.rst

 differences.
 Most importantly the command line interface is installed  to the system path as :command:`weblate` instead of :command:`./manage.py` as used in this documentation.
-Also when invoking this command, you will have to specify settings, either by :envvar:`DJANGO_SETTINGS` or on the command line, for
+Also when invoking this command, you will have to specify settings, either by environment variable `DJANGO_SETTINGS` or on the command line, for example:
-example:

 .. code-block:: sh